Macklemore & Ryan Lewis lead American Music Awards nominations

 "Thrift Shop" featuring Wanz will vie for the best single against Thicke's "Blurred Lines" featuring Pharrell & T.I. and "Cruise" by Florida Georgia Line with Nelly.

-Thicke, 36, also earned a nomination for favorite soul/R&B male artist alongside singer Miguel and Timberlake, while Ciara, Alicia Keys and Rihanna will battle it out for the top female soul/R&B trophy.
+Thicke, 36, also earned a nomination for favourite soul/R&B male artist alongside singer Miguel and Timberlake, while Ciara, Alicia Keys and Rihanna will battle it out for the top female soul/R&B trophy.

 Mars and Imagine Dragons each received three nominations.